autoplot/documentation/md/MacrosInVaps.md

 There's a problem here with the design, where some words are reserved (%{PWD}, %{CONTEXT},
 %{TIMERANGE}) and used by Autoplot, and others are used by the science team.
 For this reason, macros should be fairly unique and not likely to conflict.
+See https://github.com/autoplot/documentation/wiki/Annotations .